mtrybulec/interviewer/doc/QUICK-START.md

 Up till now, only simple, single-response questions were shown.
-However, `interviewer` comes equipped with several question templates for the most common scenarios (plus you can build your questions from scratch, but that's for later).
+However, `interviewer` comes equipped with several question templates for the most common scenarios (plus, you can build your questions from scratch, but that's for later).

 ### Validation

 All pre-defined question templates take a `required` argument; if it's `TRUE` (default), the validation function will not let the respondent move to the next page without answering the question.
-If it's `FALSE`, the respondent may choose not to select a response (enter a value).
+If it's `FALSE`, the respondent may choose not to select/provide a response.

 ![Validation message](./img/validation.png "Standard validation")